-The carrying amounts of financial instruments consisting of cash and cash equivalents, investments, prepaid expenses and other current assets, accounts payable, accrued expenses and other current liabilities included in the Company's financial statements, are reasonable estimates of fair value, primarily due to their short maturities.
-Marketable securities are classified as long-term investments if the Company has the ability and intent to hold them and such holding period is longer than one year.
+The carrying amounts of financial instruments consisting of cash and cash equivalents, investments, prepaid expenses and other current assets, accounts payable, accrued expenses and other current liabilities included in the Company's consolidated financial statements, are reasonable estimates of fair value, primarily due to their short maturities.
+Marketable securities are classified as long-term investments if the holding period is longer than one year.
 The Company classifies all of its investments as available-for-sale.